Tiizzel/nixHypr/README.md

 It was originally ported from Stephan Raabe's **ML4W** Hyprland configuration, and I've since rewritten and modularized it to fit NixOS.

-*   **AI Assistance** - Portions of this NixOS configuration and its ongoing maintenance have been assisted by AI tools to ensure modularity, correctness, and transparency.
+**AI Assistance** - Portions of this NixOS configuration and its ongoing maintenance have been assisted by AI tools.

 ---